 The context is powerful not only in just content creation but also in digital advertising.
 According to Statista, global spending on contextual advertising in 2021 was estimated at 178.3 billion U.S. dollars.
 By 2027, this expenditure is anticipated to reach 376.2 billion dollars, effectively doubling in size.

 So, why there’s a sudden surge in contextual advertising?

 Due to various data privacy laws coming into effect, media outlets, including Mozilla and Google removing third-party cookies from web browsers.

-Although the industry is coming up with new solutions to enhance the targeting capabilities, contextual advertising is something that can be leveraged to deliver relevant ads to the users without violating privacy rights and worrying about third-party cookies.
+Although the industry is coming up with new solutions to enhance targeting capabilities, contextual advertising is something that can be leveraged to deliver relevant ads to users without violating privacy rights and worrying about third-party cookies.

 “Contextual targeting never went away, but its value has been made more tangible by GDPR.
 Context has always been a filter, it’s just grown in importance.”

 – Jean-Paul Edwards, Strategy and Product Development, GumGum (Src)